ruggleslab/slap_ges/README.md

 ## Contact

-For questions or issues with this tutorial, please contact [your contact information].
+For questions or issues with this tutorial, please contact [mm12865@nyu.edu].

 ## Session Information